Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 How to avoid the “outdated” phenomenon

-Refreshing the codes
+Refreshing the visual codes

 Adding new key-words